stromatolith/peabox/tutorial/content_of_tutorial.md

 for convenient usage calls (either through class or through enveloping function definitions) is necessary to seriously explore a new EA idea.
-And I think the peabox library can help go through the process much more quickly, so you don't throw your EA idea into the trash can too early, just because you happened to have one poor parameter setting in you initial code sketch but never got far enough to find out.
+And I think the peabox library can help go through the process much more quickly, so you don't throw your EA idea into the trash can too early, just because you happened to have one poor parameter setting in your initial code sketch but never got far enough to find out.

 - lesson 4a: a first algorithmic sketch